cloudflare/cloudflare-docs/content/email-security/account-setup/connect-cloudflare-account.md

 ---
-title: Create a Cloudflare account
+title: Connect a Cloudflare account
 pcx_content_type: how-to
 weight: 6
 ---

-# Create a Cloudflare account
+# Connect a Cloudflare account

-Existing Cloud Email Security (formerly Area 1) users must create a Cloudflare account to access the new Zero Trust Cloud Email Security product.
+Existing Cloud Email Security (formerly Area 1) users must connect a Cloudflare account to access the new Zero Trust Cloud Email Security product.

-You can create a Cloudflare account from the Cloudflare dashboard, or by connecting from the Cloud Email Security (formerly Area 1) login page.
+You can connect a Cloudflare account from the Cloudflare dashboard, or by connecting from the Cloud Email Security (formerly Area 1) login page.

-## Create account from the dashboard
+## Connect account from the dashboard

-To create a Cloudflare account from the dashboard:
+To connect a Cloudflare account from the dashboard:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/).
 2. On the left bar, select **Area 1**.